iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 80 | UAVCAN Node
 =================================================

+This client is used to configure the DroneCAN interface on a Vertiq module.

     .. table:: UAVCAN Node
         :widths: 8 18 15 10 5 50
         :class: tight-table